ClusterHQ/flocker/docs/gettinginvolved/benchmarking.rst

 .. option:: read-request

-   Read the current cluster state from the control service.
+   Read the current cluster state from the Flocker control service.

 .. option:: wait